pipehub/pipehub/readme.md

 }
 ```

 The pipe points to the place where the Go code is, it should be a `go gettable` project.
 A pipe is a generic processor that can be used on multiple hosts.
-A host track the endpoint the proxy gonna listen, where the origin is, and which handler gonna be used to process the requests.
+A host track the endpoint the proxy gonna listen and which handler gonna be used to process the requests.

 A real example of a pipe can be found [here](https://github.com/pipehub/sample).